 Condition:Very Good

 The article presents a detailed inventory of the royal plate stored in the Lower Jewel House of the Tower of London in 1649.
 It was compiled under the supervision of Carew Mildmay, who was responsible for the collection at the time.
 The inventory provides descriptions and valuations of various items, including gold and silver vessels, ceremonial objects, and regalia used in royal functions.
-Brand’s observations highlight the historical significance of the collection, particularly in the context of the English Civil War, when many royal possessions were seized or sold.
+Brand's observations highlight the historical significance of the collection, particularly in the context of the English Civil War, when many royal possessions were seized or sold.
 The document offers valuable insights into monarchical wealth, craftsmanship, and the administration of royal assets during a turbulent period in British history.
 20 pages.
-Note; this is an original article separated from the volume, not a reprint or copy.
+An authentic standalone article, extracted from a larger volume.
+Not a reprint or reproduction, but an original work in its own right.
+Supplied without title page or cover.
 Size: 20 x 26 cms.
 Quantity Available: 1.
 Category: Archaeologia; Inventory No: 158291.